 - Fraud complaints are investigated by the Federal Bureau of Investigation and Federal Trade Commission.

-The internet is used to scam everyone, including the elderly.
-Every telemarketer is aware that his scams will work online as well as on the phone.
+The internet scams everyone, including the elderly.
+Every telemarketer knows his scams will work online as well as on the phone.
 Sometimes,using an email, or fake websites, they promote the same age old scams with new twists.
 Phishing for your account numbers by identity theft is a common trick today.
 Here are some tips to keep in mind on the internet: